Crankrune/First/Download Guide.md

 ## Movies & TV

 [RapidMoviez](rmz.cr) - Mainly for TV Shows, you'll find better versions of movies on other sites I list.
-Look for episodes by "RMTeam" that are "480p" either "WEB/WEBRip/WEB-DL"
+Look for episodes by "RMTeam" that are "480p" either "WEB/WEBRip/WEB-DL".
+I'd recommend using either the Openload or RapidRar links.

 [Pahe.in](pahe.in) - Movies & TV shows in both 480p & 720p.
 I recommend using either MG (MEGA) or OL (Openload) links to download.